sozdayka/react-native-button-spinner/README.md

 ---
 ### `styleSpinner`

-Style for button spinner  if not use customSpinnerComponent
+Style for button spinner  if the customSpinnerComponent is not used

-size has option:
+the sizes have the following options:

 - `small`